 Construction equipment sales were weak

-Monthly retail figures for construction (ITB) equipment sales released by Deere & Company (DE) and Caterpillar (CAT) show a continued fall, despite the upturn in construction (XHB) and the rise in construction spending in 2016.
+The monthly retail figures for construction (ITB) equipment sales released by Deere & Company (DE) and Caterpillar (CAT) show a continued fall, despite the upturn in construction (XHB) and the increase in construction spending in 2016.
 The contrasting picture stems, in part, from the glut in construction machinery.
 More excavators and backhoes are being pulled from servicing the oil and gas market.

-Caterpillar’s YoY (year-over-year) monthly retail sales in construction equipment in North America fell 14%, 14%, and 17%, respectively, in June, July, and September 2016.
-These falls were worse than the falls of 1%, 3%, and 9% reported in the first three months of the year.
+Caterpillar’s YoY (year-over-year) monthly retail sales in construction equipment in North America fell by 9%, 11%, and 8% in April, May, and June 2016, respectively.
+This is worse than the declines of 1%, 3%, and 9% in the first three months of the year.
 Terex (TEX) is a major competitor in the construction equipment business.
 It doesn’t publish a monthly retail sales report.

 Deere’s retail sales

 In its May and June retail sales report, Deere reported double-digit declines in both first-in-the-dirt and settlement sales.
 “First-in-the-dirt” is the first transaction of a new machine.
 It represents the combination of new retails and first rentals.
 “Settlement” refers to the combination of new retails and rental conversions.
 The number of settlements is seen as the number of final deliveries achieved in the month.

 “New retail” refers to the transfer of a new machine from a dealer to an end user and from Deere to independent rental companies.
 First rentals are the number of units rented to the first user from the units owned by Deere under rental programs.
 “Retail conversion” refers to the sales of a previously reported first rental to an end user.